We’re both mamas of two young kids, obsessed with the great outdoors, in love with Tacoma, and passionate about service.

-Casey Hubbell, E-RYT 200, is our Yoga Director and co-founder.
+Casey Hubbell, E-RYT 200, is our co-founded and Director of Yoga and Community Engagement.
 She is either teaching, taking care of #TeamYW, or setting up classes and series.
 Casey is passionate about bringing yoga into places that need it most, offering inclusive classes and styles, and encourages students to cultivate their inner wisdom.
 Fun facts: she is a Potterhead and bibliophile.

-Kelsey Alshememry, BSBA - Project Management, is our Business Director and co-founder.
+Kelsey Alshememry, BSBA - Project Management, is our co-founder and Director of Operations.
 She is mostly behind the scenes doing all things not yoga.
 Kelsey handles our social media, web development, graphic design, photography, finances and day-to-day operation of our company.
 Fun facts: she and her family eat plant-based and live in a tiny house on wheels.

 Yoga Wild teachers care.
 Care about their students, their community, their environment.
 They try to connect with everyone in the class.
 YW teachers choose their words carefully and leave their ego at the door.
 They love and respect yoga, movement, the body in all it's shapes.
 They are unique, authentic, have their own quirks and let their light shine.
 They are prepared and flexible, willing to make adjustments to their sequence based on the needs of the class.